elifyagmurduran/elifyagmurduran/README.md

 ### about me 🌙

-hi! my name is yağmur. i am a master in software engineering student and a video essay youtuber / dance enthusiast in my free time.
+hi! my name is yağmur. i am a master in software engineering student.

 ## my education 🔮